thenlko/BashScriptWget/README.md

-# It's A Test Repository To test the command wget
+# It's A Test Repository To test the command "git clone"
+try using "git clone https://github.com/thenlko/BashScriptWget.git"